 Thirty seconds later, Naquin got on the line.
 “Hello, Wilkin,” said Naquin.
 Then the cable snapped.

-Click on the link The Greatest Submarine Rescue Ever: Saving the Squalus (Part 2) to continue reading.
+To continue reading, click on the link The Greatest Submarine Rescue Ever: Saving the Squalus (Part 2).